Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Simulation Evaluation

 \subsection{Benchmarks}

 For comparison, we introduce two benchmarks, namely the direct algorithm and the joint dataset algorithm.
-All algorithms are explained below. \begin{itemize} \item[(1)] \textit{Direct algorithm} directly uses the model trained in E1 and tests the performance in E2 and E3. \item[(2)] \textit{Joint dataset algorithm} combines all the data in E1 and part of the data in E2 or E3 to form a joint training dataset and then uses the model trained by the joint training dataset to test the performance in E2 and E3, respectively \cite{yuan2020transfer}. \item[(3)] \textit{DTL algorithm} uses the proposed DTL-based feature mapping in Section~\ref{DTL} for key generation to test the performances. \item[(4)] \textit{Meta-learning algorithm} uses the proposed meta-learning-based feature mapping in Section~\ref{meta} for key generation to test the performances. \end{itemize}
+All algorithms are explained below. \begin{itemize} \item[(1)] \re{\textit{Direct algorithm} represents the current deep learning-based key generation methods that ignore the feature mapping function changes in the multi-environments, which only include the training stage and testing stage.
+In the training phase, we use the training data from the source environment (E1) to minimize the loss function in (\ref{loss}) to optimize the deep learning model.
+In the testing phase, deep learning model performance is directly evaluated using data from new environments (E2 and E3) without adaptation.
+We test different model architectures in the recent works \cite{wan2021secret, zhang2022deep, chen2023physical}, and select the KGNet \cite{zhang2022deep} as our basic architecture.} \item[(2)] \textit{Joint dataset algorithm} combines all the data in E1 and part of the data in E2 or E3 to form a joint training dataset and then uses the model trained by the joint training dataset to test the performance in E2 and E3, respectively \cite{yuan2020transfer}. \item[(3)] \textit{DTL algorithm} uses the proposed DTL-based feature mapping in Section~\ref{DTL} for key generation to test the performances. \item[(4)] \textit{Meta-learning algorithm} uses the proposed meta-learning-based feature mapping in Section~\ref{meta} for key generation to test the performances. \end{itemize}

+\re{For the direct algorithm, we select the optimal architecture for key generation to show that the deep learning model cannot be directly used in multi-environments.
+For the joint dataset algorithm, we directly combine the dataset from the source environments and the target environment, which can show that using suitable algorithms to adopt new environments is compulsory.}

-For fair comparison, some default training parameters adopted in all algorithms are consistent.
+For a fair comparison, some default training parameters adopted in all algorithms are consistent.
 Furthermore, the datasets used for training and adaptation in transfer learning and meta-learning algorithms are of the same size.
 The 40,000 total training dataset used in the DTL algorithm is divided into 400 datasets with a sample size of 100 in the meta-learning algorithm to represent the data under multiple tasks.
+In each task, the numbers of samples in the support dataset and query dataset are both 50.
 The training dataset used by the joint dataset algorithm is the combination of the training dataset and the adaptation dataset in the transfer learning and meta-learning algorithms.